Overview

 About Agra Fort

-Agra Fort is more than just a military structure.
-It was a royal city inside strong walls.
-The fort includes palaces, mosques, audience halls, and gardens.
-It shows the power and lifestyle of the Mughal Empire.
+Agra Fort is not just a military structure.
+It worked as a royal city inside strong walls.
+There are palaces, mosques, audience halls, and gardens inside.
+You see how the Mughal rulers lived here.

-The architecture reflects a mix of Islamic and Indian styles.
-Red sandstone was mainly used during Akbar’s time, while white marble was added later by Shah Jahan.
+The design shows a mix of Islamic and Indian styles.
+Red sandstone was used during Akbar’s time.
+Later, Shah Jahan added white marble sections.
+You notice the change as you move from one area to another.

 Detailed Information